nihole/wikigraph/README.md

 Of course, you can use git for this, which provides unique opportunities for structured discussion and creation a collective wikigraph.

+## Repositories

+The idea is to have a single repository with scripts (wikigraph.git) and multiple data repositories (wg_examples in this case) used for investigation of root statement.
+Each time you initiate a discussion or investigation, you can create a separate data repository for this.
+And sctipts used for analysis and graph creation are always located in the common single script repository.

+So we have 2 types of repositories:

+- **Repositories with data** for wave analysis.
+Example of this repository is **wg_example repository**.
+There are no scripts here, articles (correlated to nodes), dependencies (edges) and graphs themself only.
+In this example, the root node (the statement under discussion) is "Alice was at home yesterday at 7 p.m.".
+Then all the analysis in this repository is a logical sequence of arguments for and against this statement.
+The main files here are YAML file describing the logical relationships between nodes, and the svg file, which is the graph itself, created based on this YAML file.
+The wiki of this repository is used for articles correlated to nodes.

+- **Script repository**.
+This is **wikigraph repository**.
+It is used only for scripts and is used  to analyze the structure and generate graphs for each data repository.
+That is why we have only a single repository of this type.
+The main script is **wgraph.py**.
+It takes a YAML file (from repositories of first type) as input and generates a graph.
+Another important script is **mkgraph.py**, which is used to automatic  graph **resolving**  (see vocabulary below), but it is still under development.

 # Wave Analysis